git-lfs/git-lfs/docs/README.md

 Unpacking objects: 100% (22/22), done.
 ```

-There will be a pause after the objects have been unpacked, while Git Media
+There will be a pause after the objects have been unpacked, while Hawser
 downloads the files.
 You can tell it worked if the file contains the actual
 content, and not a tiny external pointer file: